 Last month, the Dalai Lama came to the University of Colorado Boulder to speak to a sold-out crowd of over 18,000.
 It was my first live experience with his holiness and even though it was a large venue, it felt very intimate.
 Despite sound issues and him speaking in Tibetan and English, I was completely captivated the entire 2 hours he spoke.

 Here are the lessons I learned:

-He encouraged, may I always be the student wishing to achieve the highest aim.
-When we treat our experiences, our families, our enemies and our friends as our teachers, we are always open to learn.
-The lifelong student is open to the possibilities and practices beginners mind.
+He encouraged, “may I always be the student wishing to achieve the highest aim.”
+When we treat our experiences, our families, our enemies, and our friends as our teachers, we are always open to learning.
+The lifelong student is open to possibilities and practices a beginner’s mind.

 In his last verse on mind training, he said by understanding all things as illusions, free of clinging, we can be released from bondage.
 This is the true practice.
 Knowing myself eliminates grasping and leads to my freedom.

 I was deeply moved by the presence, the wisdom, and the humility of the Dalai Lama and continue to reflect on my experience.
 Today, I wish you the playfulness, compassion, emptiness, and freedom I felt he gave me that day.